Dog Breeder Career Profile

 Duties, Responsibilities, and Average Salary

 Dog breeders are responsible for producing purebred puppies designed as future show dogs, companion animals, or breeding stock.
+Here's an in-depth look at the job, its prospects, and what it takes to get into this career field.

 Dog breeders are responsible for a variety of daily duties related to caring for the needs of their dogs.
-These tasks may include activities such as cleaning kennels or runs, feeding, grooming, bathing, providing fresh water, giving medications or supplements, assisting with problem births, maintaining breeding records, studying pedigrees, assisting with breedings (e.g., artificial insemination), and registering dogs with the American Kennel Club (AKC) or other relevant breed associations.
+These tasks may include activities such as cleaning kennels or runs, feeding, grooming, bathing, providing fresh water, giving medications or supplements, assisting with problem births, maintaining breeding records, studying pedigrees, helping with breedings (e.g., artificial insemination), and registering dogs with the American Kennel Club (AKC) or other relevant breed associations.

 Dog breeders must also work closely with veterinarians to ensure that their dogs receive proper health care and nutrition.
 They also work with groomers to trim their dogs in the appropriate style for the breed or learn how to clip and style their dogs themselves.